Free shipping on UK orders

 hysterectomy or an oophorectomy (a hysterectomy

 including the removal of the ovaries).
-In all cases your
+In all cases

 periods will stop and you will no longer be able to